Employee Benefit Packages Near Me – Premium New York NY Employee Benefit Plans Provider

 What benefits do NY State employees get?

-In New York, employers are required to provide workers’ compensation, plan, disability benefits plan, unemployment insurance, paid sick leave and Paid Family Leave Law coverage.
+Employers are required to provide workers’ compensation, plan, disability benefits plan, unemployment insurance, paid sick leave and Paid Family Leave Law coverage.

 What is a standard benefit packages for employees?

-An employee benefits package typically includes health care coverage, retirement benefits, paid time off, life insurance, dental insurance, vision care, holidays, and other perks.
+An employee benefits package typically includes health care coverage, retirement benefits, paid time off, life dental insurance, vision care, holidays, and other perks.
 Employers must comply with federal laws, such as COBRA, FMLA, and minimum wage standards, and may need to adhere to additional state mandates, including disability, workers comp, and additional leave.

 Do you have to offer benefits to full-time employees in New York?